chzh9311/structural-triangulation/README.md

 Implement the functions to

-* dump experimental results to local storage instead of just printing on screen;
+* dump experimental results to local storage instead of just printing on screen (half-finished);

 * specify parameters in command arguments;